Sam97ish/chatapp-go/readme.md

 - docker run -it -p 8080:8080 --rm --name  chatapp-server-go chatapp-server you can also use the bash script to autorun the server.

+both client and server support a tls mode with the optional -s flag

 # Compilation
 Use `go build` on either client or server to build them.